sotosoc/bible_ventilated/README.md

 I have (temporarily) eliminated many page breaks and printed portions on old-fashioned paper.

-## Interacting with Feedback from my Mother
+## Interacting with Feedback from my Mother about Chapters and Verses

 My mother says she would never use these files because she cannot read the Bible without chapter and verse numbers.
-For her, to not have the chapter and verse numbers is a distraction.
+For her, to ***not*** have the chapter and verse numbers is a distraction.
-I acknowledge that this is a genuine difference between us.
+This is a genuine difference between us.

 Chapter and verse and numbers are an invention of a couple hundred years ago.
 They have been considered largely inviolable ever since.

 I am a skeptic when it comes to inventions.
 I can see their advantage in a sermon to reference a text.
 However, all inventions have pros and cons.
 What are the cons of having chapter and verse numbers in every printed version of the Bible?

 I created these to read and to understand the Scriptures, not reference it to ***impress*** others or to ***argue*** with them.